num0005/h2codez_docs/docs/H2Tool/Animations/Animation_Importing_Guide.md

 If you have gotten this far then you likely have an animation that is ready to export.
 All you need to do at this point is go to "File" and select "Export" and select "Halo Animation File (.jma)".
 From here an export menu will show up with a couple of options.

-#####Encoding

-This option will let you change the encoding Halo CE by default takes UTF-8 files and Halo 2 Vista takes UTF-16LE.
-H2Codez however can read the file properly no matter the file encoding so you do not need to mess with this.

 #####Extension

 This will let you change the extension of the file for importing animations for different uses.
 Refer to the extension description above for more info on this.